babylonlabs-io/networks/README.md

 operating as a validator, providing finality services, or participating in the covenant committee.

 ## Network Participants

+There are three types of participants in the Babylon network please see the setup and configuration guides below:

 ### Node Operators
 Run a Babylon node to participate in the network